 Marblemount Homestead is a beautiful place in the North Cascade mountains, and my family's homestead and sanctuary close to the wilderness.
 Our vision is to connect people with the earth, self-reliance, beauty, self-empowerment and inspiration.
-Here, we teach classes on cheese making, goat raising, bow making, archery, and wilderness skills.
+Here, we teach classes on artisan cheese making, animal raising, homesteading, bow making, archery, and wilderness skills.
 We also make and sell our handspun yarn and traditional wooden long bows.

 I can hardly believe it is spring.
 How